 Female orcs are notoriously difficult to tell apart from the males, according to most non-orcs.
 They are just as large, muscular, and tusked as the men, though with a few more curves and no facial hair.

 Orcs are often seen as brutal, mindless beasts, but this could not be further from the truth.
-Orcs are actually a shamanistic society with arich culture and strong family ties.
-Many orc rituals involve blood rites, and other acts that appear barbaric to outside cultures, but they have deep meaning to the orcs.
-Honor and loyalty are important to the orcs, as is blood relation.
-An orc who abandons his family, or defies his chief of his clan, is seen by the others as honorless and is often banished.
+Orcs are actually a tribal shamanistic society skilled in arts of war and a rich culture and strong family ties.
+Many orc rituals involve blood rites and other acts that appear barbaric to outside cultures, but they have deep meaning to orcish society.
+Honor and loyalty are important to the orcs, as is a blood relation.
+An orc who abandons his family, or defies the chief of his clan, is seen by the others as honorless and is often banished.

-The strongest orc in the 5 major clans is its chieftain, just as a chief is the strongest family member in the family clans.
-The chieftain is the clans leader, and its highest power.
-A chieftain also settles most disputes within the clan or family clans.
-Any disputes that arent easily settled, or challenges to the chieftains leadership, are resolved through combat.
+The strongest orc in the 5 major clans is its Chieftain, just as a Chief is the strongest family member in the family clans.
+The Chieftain is the clan’s leader and its highest power.
+A Chieftain also settles most disputes within the clan or family clans.
+Any disputes that aren’t easily settled, or challenges to the leadership of the Chieftain, are resolved through combat.
 These combats, however, are never to the death.
-There are no customs regarding a clans influence over another clan, but the smaller clans usually find it prudent to follow the words of the larger clans.
+There are no customs regarding a clan’s influence over another clan, but the smaller clans usually find it prudent to follow the words of the larger clans.

 The Orc Clans are divided up into 5 major clans, in which each family clan is also absorbed.
 Often an Orc’s family name is considered its main clan.
 Example: Rhukk of the Karigorn Clan.
 Karigorn being the last name.
 Then the Karigorn Clan could be members of one of the 5 major clans.